 Marlin Rifles are great bits of kit, however as with a lot of rifles, they can seem a bit rough at first.
 One of the best things you can do with a new rifle is to shoot it!
 Continual cycling of the action will allow the parts to move, and wear in.
 This will remove and burs left from manufacturing and smooth up all the parts.
 After a few thousand rounds you’ll really notice the different.

 The standard trigger on Marlin Lever Action rifles is ok, but not brilliant.
-Wild West Guns have a solution to this, in the form of their Trigger Happy Kit.
+We highly recommend the Ranger Point Precision trigger.
 This simple drop in trigger kit removes the annoying trigger flop, and gives a light, crisp trigger.
-A good review and installation guide can be found here.

 Wild West Guns also produce a “Bear Proof Ejector” which is an EDM cut one-piece ejector giving reliable ejection with even the heaviest hunting loads.